-GARRETT FELBER: Yeah, "know your rights."
+GARRETT FELBER: Yup, "know your rights."

-SAFEAR NESS: There you go.
-They don't want you to know that. [laughing] That's what the denial was all about.
+BRYANT ARROYO: There you go.
+They don't want you to know that [laughing].
+That's what the denial was all about.

-BRYANT ARROYO: The materials most likely to be censored are liberation-based [unintelligible 01:05:59], especially Black Liberation types of material.
+SAFEAR NESS: The materials most likely to be censored are liberation-based materials, especially Black liberation types of material.

 That's like public enemy number one.
 Materials criticizing the prison or police.
-Materials that are authored by incarcerated people, or formerly incarcerated people, especially prominent authors like George Jackson.
-All of his books are banned in [PA?
-01:06:24] prisons.
+Materials that are authored by incarcerated people, or formerly incarcerated people, are also likely, especially prominent authors like George Jackson.
+All of his books are banned in PA prisons.